gwen001/offsectools_www/README.md

 ## Features

-- Tools are classified by tags, thags belong to a category
+- Tools are classified by tags, tags belong to a category
 - Poor search engine
 - Several ways to sort the tools
 - Related tools list